pragmatictesters/Pragmatic-Learning-JMeter-Training/README.md

 3. Basic programming knowledge

 ## Setup training environment
+Please ensure this GitHub repo is clone into your machine to practice the lessons learned from the training.

 1. Install JDK 1.8
 2. Install IntelliJ IDEA community edition
 3. Install Git